Azure/azure-rest-api-specs/documentation/ci-fix.md

     not the Azure SDK team.

 The owner of this check is Yeming Liu from the `Azure.Core` team.
-Please reach out to him with with any questions.
+Please reach out to him with any questions.

 ## `SDK azure-sdk-for-*` checks, like `SDK azure-sdk-for-go`